 You can choose Evolution.
 Use it to access e-mail, organize contacts, manage tasks, and schedule calendars.
 Evolution is similar in functionality to Microsoft Outlook.

 Another choice for an email client is Thunderbird, developed by the Mozilla Foundation.
 It is a popular email client on multiple operating systems.
 It is used for handling email and newsgroups without the calendaring functions that Evolution provides.

 The Pidgin application is popularly used for instant messaging.
 The instant messaging protocols that Pidgin supports include MSN, AIM, IRC, and Yahoo.
-Pidgin is accessed through.
+You can install Pidgin using Software.